zoffixznet/perl6.party/post/Newcomer-Guide-to-Contributing-to-Core-Perl-6.md

 The rest of the guide will assume you're using Z-Script.

 For initial setup, follow [Z-Script's installation instructions](https://github.com/zoffixznet/z#z-script).
 Once installed, you can run `z --help` for a list of supported commands (the list in README is outdated).
+It will check out the 3 code repos inside your setup directory and the roast will be checked out inside `rakudo/t/spec` directory.

 You need to build different stuff, depending on what repos you modified: